 Nicole Hockley, who lost her son Dylan in the Sandy Hook shooting, said, “When people say nothing has changed since Sandy Hook, that’s just not true.
 There has been legislative change.
 There has been community change.
 Sandy Hook Promise trained three million kids and adults how to see the signs in the last three years; we’ve stopped school shootings.
 So I know we’ve saved lives.
 I know we’ve changed what could’ve been.”

 As a public health issue, gun violence impacts all Connecticut residents – including the attorneys at The Flood Law Firm.
-We are actively involved with and concerned for the safety of our local community.
+We are actively involved with and concerned about the safety of our local community.
 If you have questions regarding Connecticut gun law or liability and would like to speak to a member of our firm, please call us at (877) 987-9529.
 Your phone call is free and confidential.

 You may also voice your opinion by contacting your local legislator.